vg-lab/NeuroTessMeshDocs/source/02-NeuroTessMeshUserInterface.rst

 The recorder will generate a mp4 video if the media application **ffmpeg** is detected and available, if not the generated output will be individual frames.
 The frames per second of the output can be specified here.
 The user can specify the input of the recording, being the main application window or just the 3D viewport.

 In the advanced configuration dialog (:numref:`figB`) the user can modify additional options as which worker (video or frames) to use to generate the output.
-The advanced configuration dialog can be enabled by checking the **Advanced recorder options checkbox** in the Options menu).
+The advanced configuration dialog can be enabled by checking the **Advanced recorder options checkbox** in the **Tools** menu).

 .. _figB: